 Responsible Conduct of Research

 Brock University is committed to research integrity and the responsible and ethical conduct of research.

 “The fundamental purpose of research administration is a simple one.
 It is to enable all scholars and investigators to make good on their research aspirations.
 My job is to make sure that researchers have the support to do the things that they’re great at.
 It’s a matter of providing the conditions for your colleagues to be their best.” – Dr. Tim Kenyon

-Dr. Kenyon comes to Brock from the University of Waterloo, where he was Associate Dean of Arts (Research).
+Dr. Tim Kenyon is Brock University’s Vice President, Research.
+He came to Brock in January 2018 from the University of Waterloo, where he was Associate Dean of Arts (Research).

 Dr. Kenyon (PhD in Philosophy, University of Western Ontario, ’98) joined Waterloo in 2000 as an assistant professor, and by 2006, had begun a six-year run as Chair of the Philosophy Department.
 His achievements include the University of Waterloo Distinguished Teacher Award, and he is a three-time recipient of the University of Waterloo Outstanding Performance Award.
 Kenyon was also selected by his peers to serve a term as President of the Canadian Philosophical Association.